 Ama Ata Aidoo has been actively engaged in social and political activism throughout her life, advocating for gender equality and women’s rights in Ghana and beyond.
 Her work extends beyond literature, as she has consistently used her platform to address sociocultural issues and promote positive change.

 Aidoo’s works often centre on the experiences of women and the challenges they face within patriarchal societies.
-She tries to bring attention to gender inequalities, traditional customs, and societal expectations while encouraging readers to examine and challenge prevailing norms critically.
+She tries to bring attention to gender inequalities, traditional customs, and societal expectations while encouraging readers to critically examine and challenge prevailing norms.
 In her works, Aidoo also explores African cultural heritage while celebrating the richness and diversity of African traditions and interrogating their impact on contemporary life.
 Her writings are deeply rooted in Ghana and Africa’s social and political realities, as she engages with postcolonial issues, political unrest, and the complexities of nation-building.

 Aidoo’s activism extends to addressing socio-cultural issues prevalent in Ghana and Africa.
 She critiques harmful practices, such as child marriage, female genital mutilation, and unequal access to education and healthcare.
 Through her activism, Aidoo strives to bring about social transformation and challenge ingrained systems of oppression.